Samuel1997shuai/SHAP_PHENOTYPING/README.md

    - `plot_rf_3d_surface_match_example()`: Generates a 3D performance surface plot matching the example style ("n_estimators vs mtry → RMSE"), uses cubic interpolation to generate smooth grid data, sets the viewing angle (`elev=30, azim=135`) to match the example, adds a color bar for RMSE, and saves the plot with a `rf_` prefix.

 8. **Main Function (`main()`)**
-   The core workflow function, fully consistent with the PLS process, executing the following steps in sequence:
+   The core workflow function, executing the following steps in sequence:
    1. **Data Preprocessing**: Loads and cleans the dataset, adaptively configures RF parameters.
    2. **Standardization**: Scales the feature matrix using `StandardScaler`.
    3. **Baseline Model Training**: Trains a mean prediction model and calculates baseline RMSE.